Defining Roles and Responsibilities Drives Team Productivity

 Tip 2: Discuss priorities every week.

 Think about when priorities aren’t set.
 It usually leads to lost opportunities, missed deadlines, misunderstandings, poor communication, and a lot of burnout.
-A well-run weekly team meeting can’t be beaten for effectively collaborating and agreeing on what needs to get done first.
+A well-run Weekly Team Meeting can’t be beat for effective collaboration and agreements on what needs to get done first.

 Tip 3: Show people that you have confidence in them.